Lluminex/QuizCreator/README.md

 # QuizCreator
-This c++ file lets the user create a quiz, and then lets them take the quiz and grades their answers.
+This C++ file allows the user to create a quiz, take it, and grade their answers.
+Three types of questions can be created, (Multiple Choice, True/False, Written Response) It allows users to edit their questions after the creation